harvard-dce/mh-opsworks/README.zadara.md

 1. Run './bin/rake cluster:new' and choose one of the zadara variants.
 If you don't know the path to volume you're exporting or the IP to the zadara NFS server, that's fine.
+Our standard path is `/var/matterhorn`.
    Enter anything that looks like a path or IP address and you can use `./bin/rake cluster:edit` to fix it later.
 1. Create your VPC via `./bin/rake vpc:init`
 1. Now create your zadara storage volumes (see below).
 Come back and continue